General – Rules & Regulations

-No boat, motor home, trailer or recreational vehicle or trailer may be left upon any portion of Shipyard Plantation for longer than 48 hours without the written consent of SPOA unless it is stored in a garage.
+No boat, motor home, trailer or recreational vehicle or trailer may be left upon any portion of Shipyard for longer than 48 hours without the written consent of SPOA unless it is stored in a garage.
 Access permitted once per season.
 The Covenants define the recreational vehicle to include motor homes, boats, trailers, motorcycles, mini-bikes, scooters, go-carts, campers, buses, vans, jet skis or jet ski trailers, (Mini-vans are not included in the term van.)
-Due to various commercial access agreements, the above does not apply to certain commercial entities within the Plantation.
+Due to various commercial access agreements, the above does not apply to certain commercial entities within the property.

 *Please note that regimes may have further restrictions regarding non-conforming vehicles, and residents may not exercise this option on repeat entrances.

-The Plantation does not provide pick up for yard or landscape debris.
+Shipyard does not provide pick up for yard or landscape debris.
 The regime, commercial entity or owner individual must contract this service.
 Landscape debris cannot be staged on the roadside or remain unscreened for more than a brief period.

 Motorcycles and Mopeds:

 Motorcycles are not permitted into the residential or regime areas unless they are garaged and display a property owner’s decal.
-They are permitted access only to and from the Sonesta Resort or other commercial entity with specified commercial access easements.
+They are permitted access only to and from the Sonesta Resort or other commercial entities with specified commercial access easements.
 Rental mopeds are not permitted on the property.